 As the students progress through the year levels they cultivate and expand their individuality and personal aesthetic in creating their own artworks to be displayed in our school's Central Gallery.
 Students also have the potential to participate in various excursions to local Art Galleries and visiting artists, and are invited to attend the Art Master class program which extends on, and further develops, skills learnt in the subject.

-Dance students in Years 9 learn performance, choreography and analysis skills in while exploring the technique of Popular Dance.
+Dance students learn performance, choreography and analysis skills in while exploring a range of dance techniques in the junior secondary space.
 Students develop co-ordination, confidence, musicality, fitness and flexibility, leading to a lifelong love of the arts and a healthy, active lifestyle.

-During their semester of study, media students will analyse and create their own print advertisements, review a film then write and make their own film trailer.
+Media students analyse and create their own print advertisements, review a film then write and make their own film trailer.
 Students will learn practical skills such as taking good photos, editing in Photoshop, filming and film editing.